 Junipers and Mugo Pines are a perfect choice for summertime conditions – and great for the winter extremes as well.
-Used as container plants or right in the garden bed, these hardy choices make for less work and more fun in the miniature garden.
+Used as container plants or right in the garden bed, these hardy choices make for less work and more fun in the miniature garden because they can handle full sun and hotter conditions in the summer, and they are cold-hardy to -40F.
+How’s that for versatile?

-Junipers are now available in many shapes and sizes as horticulturalists are realizing the great value they can bring to any type of outdoor garden.
-Planted right in the garden bed, they can either anchor the bed or be a very colorful ground cover throughout the year.
-Used in containers, the new bright colors can easily be matched with your favorite annual or perennial and be reliable throughout the year.
+Junipers are available in many shapes, sizes and colors as gardeners are realizing the great value they can bring to any type of outdoor garden or container garden.
 But in the miniature garden, we can have the best of both worlds.
+(One of many perks in this new hobby ICYMI.)

 Mugo pines are a trusted miniature tree as well.
-When really young, they can be used alone or with a taller tree, for a very established-looking miniature garden.
-And as they grow – which would take some of them years to do like the Paul’s Dwarf Mugo Pine (Pinus mugo ‘Paul’s Dwarf’) that grows about 2” per year – they can easily be a majestic specimen tree in miniature.
+When really young, they can be used alone or with a taller tree for a very established-looking miniature garden.
+And as they grow sloooowly, like the Paul’s Dwarf Mugo Pine (Pinus mugo ‘Paul’s Dwarf’) that only grows about 2” per year – they can easily be a majestic specimen tree in miniature.
 The White Bud Mugo Pine (Pinus mugo ‘White Bud’) is a rare exception as it already looks like a big little tree.
 Place a wee pond underneath it with a small bench and you have your own secret garden to escape to anytime you like.

-This is not to say either are “no maintenance” because no living plant is.
-These two types of trees will endure the extremes providing they have been given the proper care.
-In-ground, they will need at least two full seasons to get established – meaning water them!
-Place them in a full sun bed with a minimum of 6 hours of sunlight and let the soil dry out until wrung-sponge damp between watering sessions.
-After which, only in the dry summer months would they need a bit of water.
+This is not to say either type of tree is “no maintenance” because 99% of living plant are not.
+The Juniper and Mugos will endure the extremes providing they have been given the proper care.
+In-ground, plant them in a full sun bed with a minimum of 6 hours of sunlight.
+You’ll need to let the soil dry out until wrung-sponge damp between watering sessions so they don’t get overwatered.
+We advise a full year of proper care to get established – meaning water them – only because the weather has been so wonky lately, (a technical term :o) Then they will only need watering in the dry months to keep them happy.

 In containers, they will need the same light and water – but for the life of the container because the roots obviously can’t find water themselves.
-After about two years they’ll need a little fertilizer.
-Use the time-release, Osmocote fertilizer for a safe and simple solution.
+In heat of the summer, you can always move a container to a shadier spot to help slow down the water evaporation.
+If the roots dry out too long and too often, the trees may give up.

-See what Junipers and Mugos are in our store here.
+See all our miniature garden plants for sun, including our Junipers and Mugos in our store here.